Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 However, fantasy is simply just a subgenre of fiction.

-This concept is important because if fantasy is just a subgenre of fiction, and for all the programmers out there, this means that since fantasy is a sub class of fiction, then really; we need to think about fiction.
+and for all the programmers out there, this means that since fantasy is a sub class of fiction,

 The basic definition of fiction is basically something invented by the imagination.